Simonlee711/Simonlee711.github.io/_pages/about.md

 ---
 # Introduction

 Hello.
 My name is Simon Austin Lee.
-I am currently a post baccalaureate at the École Polytechnique Fédérale de Lausanne (Swiss Federal Institute of Technology Lausanne) in Switzerland.
-I am studying biology and building on my skills in statistics in order to strengthen my profile for graduate school in life sciences research.
+I am currently a student at the École Polytechnique Fédérale de Lausanne (Swiss Federal Institute of Technology Lausanne) in Switzerland.
+I am studying life sciences engineering and building on my skills in statistics in order to strengthen my profile for a Ph.D. in computational biology/biomathematics research.
 My recent interests have been widely associated with running  machine learning algorithms on healthcare and genetic data.
 I wish to therefore pursue a career in biomedical data science at the industry level after obtaining proper training in research through a Ph.D.
+I am also very open to any internships that offer practical experience in the field currently.

 ---